-10. Are the Puppies Registered with a Kennel Club?
+10. Are the Puppies Registered With a Kennel Club?

 You can ask if your puppy comes with or without papers.
 If you want breeding rights, this can involve a higher cost or additional terms or conditions.
 Some breeders who only give pups to pet-only homes will spay or neuter them before sending them off.

 Others might require you to sign a contract, promising to take them to the vet for this surgery within a specific timeline.
-Each breeder should be clear and upfront about their terms from the very beginning.
+Each breeder should be clear and up front about their terms from the very beginning.
 But if they don’t specify, definitely ask so you can factor your tasks into the timeline.

-11. Can You See the Living Conditions?
+11. Can I See the Living Conditions?

 Seeing where the puppies live is a very key indicator of the overall care for the litter.
-If the puppies look like they are wallowing in their own filth—stay clear even if the breeder has an otherwise good online reputation.
+If the puppies look like they are wallowing in their own filth, stay clear, even if the breeder has an otherwise good online reputation.

-If the puppies appear clean and so does their living area, it indicates that they are cared for regardless of whether they are outside or indoors.
+If the puppies appear clean and so does their living area, it indicates that they are cared for, regardless of whether they are outside or indoors.
 Some breeders don’t have the space within their homes to raise a litter of puppies.